Weather and Climate

 In New England, the joke is “If you don’t like the weather, wait a minute.”
 Boston especially is notorious for unpredictable weather, even on the same day.

 Plan to bring clothes suitable for various occasions, and always be ready to wear layers, even in the summer (it can feel chilly inside due to air conditioning).
 Since the temperatures outside can vary quite widely, it is important to have clothing of several varieties.
 Light-weight clothing is appropriate for summer.
 Medium-weight jackets and raincoats are suitable for fall and spring.
 A heavy wool coat or parka (filled with feathers or down for extra warmth), sweater, gloves, boots, and a hat are necessary to endure winter in New England!
-But don’t just prepare to survive winter, prepare to EMBRACE winter and all this season has to offer (see slides from our Embracing Winter presentation); (ADD LINK TO PDF SLIDES)
+But don’t just prepare to survive winter, prepare to EMBRACE winter and all this season has to offer.

 Students at MIT generally dress casually for classes, but occasionally dress more formally for special occasions.
 Faculty attire varies from formal to informal, based on the preferences of the professor.